Clouds Communicate With APIs

 SOAP provides the Messaging Protocol layer in the protocol stack for web services.
 It requires an XML-based message format consisting of:

 - an envelope to define the message’s structure and how it should be processed

 - a set of rules for encoding (expresses occurrences of data types)

-- a set function or data type to be presented when one of the rules are met
+- a set function or data type to be presented when one of the rules is met

 The main benefits of SOAP are: